eVTOL maker Archer now trading on the NYSE

 The business combination brings invaluable capital as Archer develops its electric vertical takeoff and landing (eVTOL) aircraft, aiming to transform urban air travel and bring on-demand air taxi service, similar in cost to an Uber ride, to consumers in 2024 – beginning with Miami as its initial launch city.

-The venture funded, founded in Gainesville by University of Florida alums, has many Miami ties, including A-Rod as an investor.
+The venture-funded startup, founded in Gainesville by University of Florida alums, has many Miami ties, including A-Rod as an investor.
 One of its first city infrastructure partnerships was with Mayor Suarez and the City of Miami.
 In recent weeks, Archer forged a partnership with Miami-based REEF to bring its urban air taxi “vertiports” to parking garage rooftops, on the heels of its .
 Most recently, Archer also announced the FAA’s issuance of the G-1 Issue Paper to the company, a key milestone in the certification process for its eVTOL aircraft.

 Archer is not the only company interested in bringing air taxis to the Miami market.
 California startup Joby Aviation and Lilium, a German company, are also circling the Magic City and both also recently went public via SPACs.